 When I was writing about liminality I realized that even though I don’t actively think about it in a conceptual way, it is as if liminality is a point where many of my thoughts intersect and surface in my work in different ways.

-The other day I was having a conversation with my twelve-year-old niece and as we were talking, I could literally see and hear how her entire body and spirit was shifting back and forth between different ways of constructing herself, I guess in between what we read as child and teenager.
+The other day I was having a conversation with my twelve-year-old niece and as we were talking, I could literally see and hear how her entire body and spirit were shifting back and forth between different ways of constructing herself, I guess in between what we read as child and teenager.
 It was something both completely disorienting and liberating being with her in this process.
 I asked her if she had words to define herself at the moment; whether she, for example, considered herself a child or an adolescent or something else.
 She said that it was really nice to get the question because she felt that she was exactly in between and none of the words seemed to describe what she was just then.
 She was all and none of those things at once and at different moments.
 I told her that there’s no need to rush the becoming.

 Structures of language and society play such a big part in how liminal spaces are formed around our bodies, and how long one can be in them before one gets pushed out, or kept in longer than one might want.